cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 ### Step 1.
 Have Your Potenco Build Image

-Again, be sure you have created a Potenco build image per the instructions in [Build the Potenco OS Image](../LinuxSDK-PotencoBBGW#bldpotosimage).
+Again, be sure you have created a Potenco build image per the instructions in [Build the Potenco OS Image](../LinuxSDK-PotencoBBGW#build-the-potenco-os-image).
 This will be both the core image that is used on the BeagleBone Green Wireless and the image to which you will add your own application code.

-The first-time build of the Potenco image can take up to several hours, depending on the speed of your computer.
+<mark>**&check; Note:**  The first-time build of the Potenco image can take up to several hours, depending on the speed of your computer.
 In the instructions below, you will create your own BitBake layer so you can create your application by simply typing “`bitake app`”, avoiding having to rebuild from scratch.
-Also, when building the root filesystem, the time required will be much shorter once the Potenco image has been built vs. having to build it from scratch; that is, it will take minutes rather than hours.
+Also, when building the root filesystem, the time required will be much shorter once the Potenco image has been built vs. having to build it from scratch; that is, it will take minutes rather than hours.</mark>

 ### Step 2.
 Create af-app Directory